Technogeezer50/esd2iso/README.md

 to easily obtain an installation ISO for Windows 11 ARM because Microsoft does not provide it via a public download.

-w11arm_esd2iso is a more efficient and reliable utility for the generation of Windows 11 ARM installation media because:

-* It does not rely on uupdump (or similar) sites to build media.
+The benefits of w11arm_esd2iso over building ISOs from uupdump.net are:

-* It builds media directly from Microsoft's ESD repositories.
+* The ISO is built from a single file downloaded from Microsoft's ESD repositories.
-* It provides release channel Windows 11 ARM media, not Insider Preview.
-* It's faster, simpler and more reliable than trying to build from uupdump.
-* It produces Windows 11 ARM 22H2 media on a Mac.
+* The downloaded ESD used to build the ISO is Microsoft's latest "retail" installation media.
+* The build process uses less working disk space.
+* The build is faster from ESD vs. downloading, extracting, and stitching together multiple UUP files.
+* It's easier to select the edition and language you need.
+* No Windows system required.
+ISOs can be reliably built on Linux and macOS.

 Since this is a command line utility written in the bash shell, it's best suited for users that are comfortable with working in UNIX/Linux/macOS shell environments and "getting your hands dirty".
-If you aren't comfortable with this, it's recommended to use other more "novice friendly" mechanisms to obtain Windows 11 ARM installation media
+If you aren't comfortable with this, it's recommended to use "friendlier" mechanisms to obtain Windows 11 ARM installation media
 (such as Parallels' and VMware Fusion's built-in tools, or the open source CrystalFetch).